Juniper/wedge/README.md

 ### Overview:
 Wedge is a broker written in Go to support execution of APIs over different formats and transports.
-The implementation follows a plugin based model where the client-side and server-side plugins can run with different data formats, transport and communicate using a common message format representing data in JSON.
+The implementation follows a plugin based model where the client-side and server-side plugins can run with different data formats, transport and communicate using a common message structure format.
 The code is organized into 3 levels:

 1. Codecs: Specify the codec to translate from a custom data to protobuf byte-buffer for gRPC.
 Currently, JSON to protobuf is implemented.
 The